defanor/coalpit/README.md

 --foobar foo 1 'a string' bar
 ```

-A more verbose version can be produced with `alwaysAddSelName = True`,
+A more verbose version can be produced and parsed with
-while parsing would accept either version:
+`alwaysUseSelName = True`:

 ```sh
 --foobar foo --arg1 1 --arg2 'a string' --foobar2 bar